How do you eat an elephant?

 Email systems that allow you to monitor link clicks, opens, and other indicators of engagement can be a powerful tool at your disposal.
 Take the time to truly study the behaviors of your customers and prospects.
 Identify gaps in their education and nurture.
 Solve for problems that manifest themselves.
 When your long-term nurture becomes as educational for you as it does for your list, then true magic can happen.

 Due to its higher lead acquisition costs, generating new traffic should really be your last resort.
 While it is essential for any healthy marketing system to reach fresh leads, it literally pays to focus first on an existing list and traffic.
 But if new blood is what you’re looking for, then be sure to invest your marketing budget intelligently.
 Brainstorm where your customers are most likely to be, and do what you can to get out in front of them.
 Revisit previous advertising campaigns and evaluate their effectiveness.
 You can utilize existing resources by making them a similar offer to steps one and two.

 While approaching such an overwhelming endeavor as automating sales and marketing, this list of ideas can help you to identify your first priority.
 Breaking apart your marketing funnel into digestible “bites” is the best way to achieve your goals and see success.

 CRM and marketing automation software such as Infusionsoft by Keap are essential tools to have at your disposal when seeking to grow your sales and marketing success.
 Infusionsoft by Keap allows you to expand your reach and multiply your efforts.

-Ben Mosey is a Performance Expert at Infusionsoft by Keap.
+Ben Mosey is a Performance Expert at Keap.
 He has helped hundreds of small businesses to automate their sales and marketing strategies.
 In his spare time, he enjoys writing, playing guitar, and a nice pair of socks.
 He and his wife live with their two children in a constant state of sleep deprivation.
 Follow him on Twitter and LinkedIn.